jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

 and failure to be mindful of the consequences of mutation can lead subtle and difficult to identify bugs.

-Those bugs often arise because it is sometimes unclear whether whether a function changes any of its arguments.
+Those bugs often arise because it is sometimes unclear whether a function changes any of its arguments.

 Consider the function `more_spam()`, which aims to double the